-4.2.2 Entering the Password
+21.2.2 Entering the Password

 The login screen appears after you press [ENTER], prompting you to enter the password, as shown below.

 For your first login, enter the default password "1234".
 As you type the password, the screen displays an "X" for each character you type.

-Please note that if there is no activity for longer than five minutes after you log in, your ZyWALL automatically logs you out and displays a blank screen.
+Please note that if there is no activity for longer than five minutes after you log in, your ZyWALL will automatically log you out and display a blank screen.
 If you see a blank screen, press [ENTER] to bring up the login screen again.

-Figure 4-2 Password Screen
+Figure 21-2 Password Screen

-4.3 Navigating the SMT Interface
+21.3 Navigating the SMT Interface

-The SMT (System Management Terminal) is the interface that you use to configure your ZyWALL.
+The SMT is an interface that you use to configure your ZyWALL.

 Several operations that you should be familiar with before you attempt to modify the configuration are listed in the table below.